 We’ve got nothing but mad love for pizzas and the classic toppings, but sometimes, don’t you just want go a little crazy?
-We know it’s hard to beat pepperoni, but if you’re not afraid to try something new on National Pizza Day on 9 February, try these fun flavour ideas and combinations below at your next pizza party.
+We know it’s hard to beat pepperoni, but if you’re not afraid to try something new these fun flavour ideas and combinations below are a great alternative for your next pizza party.
 Be warned – you may (or may not) try these again!

 Beets and goat cheese are best friends and we can’t get enough of this delicious combo!
 Simply substitute basil for beetroots in your pesto sauce for a creamy and delicious pizza topping.

 Apples and onions might not sound appetising, but when baked, they create a deliciously sweet and savoury combo.
 Add a little thyme and a drizzle of honey over the top and you’ve got the perfect pizza.
 You'll impress everyone at your pizza party with this beaut.

 Combine your two loves into one with the breakfast pizza!
 Try these topping ideas: sausages, Parmesan cheese and egg or bacon and eggs on your pizza!

 Meat lovers will love this pizza…if they can handle the heat.

 It sounds like a strange combo, but surprisingly it works.
 The rhubarb combined with the basil and BBQ sauce create a savoury and delicious pizza.

 The heat from the sriracha sauce mixed with the honey creates a sweet heat that will leave you wanting more….and more…

 Crispy fried calamari rings on a pizza?
 Sounds crazy, but it works!
 Add a variety of cheeses and baby spinach, or try drizzling aioli sauce over the top.